 This recipe for salmon is such a crowd pleaser and is so easy.
 I give quantities here for a whole salmon as it makes such an impressive centerpiece if you are feeding a crowd of people, but it should work just as well for individual fillets or smaller pieces.
 I like to serve it with the Butternut Squash Quinoa or baby buttered potatoes (did I mention my potato obsession?) and a beet and orange salad with goats cheese.
 It is wonderful warm from the oven, fantastic at room temperature and fabulous cold from the fridge.
-What more can you ask of a fish?
+What more can you ask of a recipe?
+I also use it when I am making Salad Niçoise.

 - one whole side of salmon, boned and skin removed ( got to love Costco)